Our Board

 Director since February 2024

-Harry brings over 25 years of experience as a senior leader in the areas of health and human services, developing and implementing policy and programs to support vulnerable people and specialising in homelessness; affordable housing; disability support; family and domestic violence; child, youth & family; and LGBTIQA+ programs.
+Harry brings over 25 years of experience as a senior leader in the areas of health and human services, developing and implementing policy and programs to support vulnerable people including homelessness; affordable housing; disability support; family and domestic violence; child, youth & family; and LGBTIQA+ programs.

 Harry is driven by his passion for developing meaningful and sustainable change.
-He increases awareness of the impact of socially disadvantage across the broader community by establishing partnerships between the private sector, not-for profits, government and academia.
+He increases awareness of the impact of social disadvantage across the broader community by establishing partnerships between the private sector, not-for-profits, government and academia.

 Harry’s Able Australia Board Committee membership includes: